Panther-Dust22/TikTok-Live-TTS/README.md

+Updates: V5.1.1
+Voice list Hotfix, all 99 voices now work correctly
+Just run the installer to update your system and voices

 Updates: V5.1
 Fix scrolling for Bad words and reply list (no more limit)
 Add NONE to specials list (so you can set catagorys like friends to not have a voice)